ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-f`, `--follow`</dt>
 <dd>Follow the logs of job run instances.
 Use this option to stream logs of job run instances.
-If you specify the `follow` option, you must enter `Ctrl+C` to terminate this log command.
+If you specify the `--follow` option, you must enter `Ctrl+C` to terminate this log command.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-i`, `--instance`</dt>
 <dd>The name of a specific job run instance.
 Use the `jobrun get` command to find the instance name.
 This value is required if `--jobrun` is not specified.